Important Information About Practicum Placements

 Student Placement Agreements: Students have access to a wide variety of practicum opportunities and settings including healthcare delivery organizations, other healthcare supporting organizations, and government departments.
 Students may only complete practicums within organizations with which we have formal student placement or affiliation agreements.
 New student placement agreements are considered and can be requested using our online request form.
 However, negotiation and development of new student placement agreements may take six months or longer to secure.
 Occasionally, it is not possible to secure a student placement agreement because of organizational policy requirements that prohibit the University of Toronto or the healthcare agency to reach an agreement.
 Consequently, students, particularly graduate and diploma students, must be prepared to relocate or travel to complete some or all of their practicum experiences.
-View list of agencies with existing student placement or affiliation agreements.
+Our website provides the list of agencies with existing student placement or affiliation agreements.

 Determination of undergraduate student clinical practicum placements are made by the faculty.
 When making these determinations, the following are considered: individual student learning needs and course requirements.
 Click here to view more information about undergraduate practicum placements.

 Graduate and diploma student placements vary in length and focus depending on the specific field of study.
 Graduate and diploma practicum placements are determined by the faculty in consultation with students about their learning needs, their course and program requirements, and student preferences.
 View more information about graduate student practicum placements.